-Can Someone Get a Restraining Order Without Notice to Me?
+Can Someone Get a Restraining Order Without Notice to Me in New Jersey?

 Why did I not receive notice of the TRO before I received the paperwork?
 The domestic violence laws of New Jersey allow a person to obtain a TRO by filing a petition that states facts warranting protection from the courts.
 The petitioner needs to allege under oath that an act of domestic violence was committed against him or her and that he or she is in imminent danger of injury or other harm.
 A judge may grant the TRO order without the usual legal requirement of notifying the person alleged to have committed the domestic violence act since doing so could result in retaliation against the petitioner (called the plaintiff) before a full hearing.
 At the same time, the terms of the order are temporary because you were not able to defend yourself or plead your case to the judge when the plaintiff was applying for the TRO.